Best HDR TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best HDR TVs you can buy in 2020.

 This is the first mid-range 55-inch TV we’ve seen in 2020, but the Samsung QE55Q80T sets a formidable benchmark thanks to its dynamic and solid picture, substantial sound and thorough feature set.

 If you're looking for a high-end TV at a smaller size than 55in, 2019's Sony KD-49XG9005 should definitely factor into your thinking.
 It doesn't get every feature of its bigger XG9505 siblings (hence the slight difference in model number), but it does get most and delivers an excellent picture for its size and price.
 A worthy What Hi-Fi?
 Award-winner last year.

 Brilliantly balanced, natural colours, lots of detail and super-sharp edges combine to deliver a picture that's both authentic and enticing, not to mention consistent across all sources.
 And it requires almost no tweaking to get the TV performing at its best.

 The Android TV operating system, while still a bit behind the Samsung and LG alternatives, is steadily improving and boasts all of the apps you're likely to need.
 Sony has also added YouView to ensure all of the usual UK catch-up services are on board.

 The KD-49XG9005 has now been replaced by the KD-49XH9505, which is even better, but this older model is still well worth considering on account of how much it's been discounted.

 Read the full Sony KD-49XG9005 review

-The LG B9 is a mixture of the old and the new – it combines the company's 2018 processor with its 2019 OLED panel.
+The LG B9 is a mixture of the old and the not so old – it combines the company's 2018 TV processor with its 2019 OLED panel.
 This makes it the most affordable model in LG’s 2019 OLED range and an even more tempting proposition than before thanks to recent discounts.